wpfpizicai/gulp-md5-plus/README.md

         .pipe(gulp.dest('./output'));
 ```

-The sample above will append the full md5 hash to each of the file in the static/js folder then repalce the link file name in the output/html/ use md5ed file name; at last store all of that into the *output* folder.
+The sample above will append the md5 hash(length : 10) to each of the file in the static/js folder then repalce the link file name in the output/html/ using md5ed file name; at last store all of that into the *output* folder.

 ## License